The name of the organisation shall be the Socialist Alliance, herein after referred to as “the Alliance”.

 4.9 The National Conference will be the body to review a National Executive initiative to suspend or cancel the membership of a member.
 The decision of National Conference shall be final.

 4.10 The Socialist Alliance encourages full participation of all members as activists and leaders at local, state and national levels of the organisation and as candidates and branch officers.
-The Alliance actively encourages working class women, Indigenous people, immigrants, queers, people with disabilities and young people to take on leadership roles within the Alliance.
+The Alliance actively encourages working class women, Aboriginal and Torres Strait Islander people, immigrants, LGBTQIA people, people with disabilities and young people to take on leadership roles within the Alliance.

 4.12 Membership assumes a commitment to a non-sectarian and co-operative way of working and respect for the democratic decision making processes in Socialist Alliance.
 When members participate in discussion and debate, they shall do so in a positive manner and without personal attacks.
 As such, members are expected to abide by the Code of Conduct.